Auction loans and how bridging finance can help

-What we do and why we’re good at it
+What we do and why we are good at it

-Completing a property within such a limited time span can be tricky with a traditional mortgage, even more so if you’re looking to use a commercial building or a more unusual property as your security for the loan.
+We pride ourselves on putting our clients first, so we tailor our bridging loans to suit your specific needs.
+Completing a property within such a limited time span can be tricky with a traditional mortgage, even more so if you are looking to use a commercial building or a more unusual property as your security for the loan.

 Bridging loans are considerably quicker, with our completions being from as little as three days, even with complex circumstances.
 Our lending period also ranges from 3 – 18 months and with no early repayment charges, if circumstances change then you can exit at an earlier date that works best for you.